YunseokJANG/tgif-qa/README.md

 # ![](resources/tgif_logo.png)

 The TGIF-QA dataset contains 165K QA pairs for the animated GIFs from the [TGIF dataset](https://arxiv.org/abs/1604.02748) [Li et al. CVPR 2016].
-The question & answer pairs are collected via crowdsourcing, with a carefully designed interface to ensure quality.
-The dataset can be used to evaluate video/animated GIF based Visual Question Answering techniques.
+The question & answer pairs are collected via crowdsourcing with a carefully designed user interface to ensure quality.
+The dataset can be used to evaluate video-based Visual Question Answering techniques.

-In this 'ijcv' branch, you can find the [code](code/README.md) and the [dataset](dataset/README.md) for our **IJCV** journal.
+In this page, you can find the [code](code/README.md) and the [dataset](dataset/README.md) for our **IJCV** journal article.

 * Yunseok Jang, Yale Song, Chris Dongjoo Kim, Youngjae Yu, Youngjin Kim and Gunhee Kim. *Video Question Answering with Spatio-Temporal Reasoning*. *IJCV*, 2019. [[Journal Link]](https://link.springer.com/article/10.1007/s11263-019-01189-x)

+Please check [this tag](https://github.com/YunseokJANG/tgif-qa/tree/cvpr2017) if you are interested in our CVPR 2017 setting.

 The code and the dataset are free to use for academic purposes only.
 If you use any of the material in this repository as part of your work, we ask you to cite: